DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 \paragraph{DMPO family.} For DMPO-style pass@$K$ evaluation, the canonical raw artifact is a Boolean matrix

 where $S_{e,j}=1$ iff the $j$-th decoded sample for example $e$ is correct.
 For the six reported values $K\in\{1,2,4,8,16,32\}$, we define the per-example average pass@$K$ statistic

 Method deltas are then computed by paired bootstrap over the shared examples using $\bar{p}_e^{(B)}-\bar{p}_e^{(A)}$.
-In addition to the raw success matrix, the updated evaluators now emit a human-readable \texttt{per\_example\_summary.jsonl} file that records each example's metadata, the sample-wise correctness vector, and the induced pass@$K$ curve.
+In addition to the raw success matrix, the evaluators emit a human-readable \texttt{per\_example\_summary.jsonl} file that records each example's metadata, the sample-wise correctness vector, and the induced pass@$K$ curve.

-\paragraph{PUMA family.} For PUMA, each checkpoint evaluation now saves one JSONL record per GSM8K question, including the example index, the decoded sample, the predicted answer, and the final correctness bit.
+\paragraph{PUMA family.} For PUMA, each checkpoint evaluation saves one JSONL record per GSM8K question, including the example index, the decoded sample, the predicted answer, and the final correctness bit.
 At a fixed unmasking setting, this gives a Bernoulli outcome $Y_e\in\{0,1\}$ for every evaluation question.
 The reported method delta is the paired-bootstrap estimate of $\mathbb{E}[Y_e^{\text{DPRM}}-Y_e^{\text{top-}k}]$ over the shared GSM8K questions.
-In the revised study, both the main-text checkpoint comparison and the paired-bootstrap uncertainty analysis use the latest shared persisted checkpoint at step $1.53$M, so the point estimates and the uncertainty table are fully aligned.
+Both the main-text checkpoint comparison and the paired-bootstrap uncertainty analysis use the same shared EMA checkpoint at step $1.53$M, so the point estimates and the uncertainty table are aligned.

 \paragraph{Prism family.} For DPRM-Prism, the evaluation unit is a GSM8K question under a fixed hierarchical trajectory-search scaffold.
-For each question and method, the evaluator stores the final weighted-vote correctness bit, the correctness of each retained survivor rank, the any-of-4 correctness bit, and the number of function evaluations.
+For each question and method, the evaluator stores the final weighted-vote correctness bit, the correctness of each survivor rank, the any-of-4 correctness bit, and the number of function evaluations.
 Accuracy intervals in \Cref{tab:prism_results} are computed by bootstrapping questions.
 Deltas between Prism and DPRM-Prism use a paired bootstrap over the same $1{,}319$ GSM8K questions, because both methods are evaluated on the identical prompt set.
 NFE summaries are bootstrapped over questions as method-specific cost statistics.
 We do not bootstrap over repeated decoding seeds because the reported Prism comparison uses one fixed run per method, matching the original test-time-scaling protocol; the uncertainty therefore quantifies dataset-level variability rather than stochastic-run variability.

 \paragraph{DPLM family.} For DPLM-2 Bit, uncertainty is computed at the natural unit of each evaluation benchmark.
 In forward folding, all methods are evaluated on the same CAMEO2022 target set, so RMSD and TM-score deltas are estimated with a paired bootstrap over the $163$ shared targets.
 In unconditional co-generation, generated samples are not paired across methods: each method produces samples over the five length buckets $100,200,300,400,500$, and the repository metrics are computed from the resulting ESMFold self-consistency outputs.
 We therefore report ordinary bootstrap intervals over generated samples for method-level co-generation metrics, and independent-bootstrap intervals for deltas against DPLM-2 Bit.
 This distinction is important: forward-folding intervals control for the same target structures, whereas co-generation intervals measure variability of the generated sample population under each ordering controller.